 Hugh, who taught at Union from 1962 to 1996, was an internationally known organist, harpsichordist and conductor.
 He was also the organist and an institution at the First Presbyterian Church of Glens Falls.

-“My grandfather was a deacon at the Presbyterian Church, my parents married there and I was baptized there.
-Hugh actually played a French processional for their wedding, instead of ‘Here Comes the Bride,’ but I never tied the connections together until I was taking lessons with him,” Kurt said.
-“He was still at the Presbyterian Church, but my family had long since moved over to the Methodist Church.”
+“My grandfather was a deacon at the Presbyterian Church, where my parents had married and I was baptized.
+Hugh actually played a French processional for their wedding, instead of ‘Here Comes the Bride,’ but I never tied the connections together until I took lessons with him,” Kurt said.

 “Individual study with Hugh was a profound experience.
 He had an incredible passion for music, and he didn’t sugarcoat anything,” Kurt continued.
 “He once told me, ‘You’ll never be a great organist, but you’re a great musician.
 You don’t play things perfectly, but you play them musically, and that’s one thing I can’t teach.’”

 Under Hugh’s direction, Kurt was able to travel with the choir to perform in Miami and at the National Cathedral.
 He also traveled with the Union College Chamber Choir, a select group from the larger choir, to perform in Greece and Crete in 1989.

 “I benefited from all those musical opportunities at Union, and I never paid a penny for my organ lessons,” Kurt said.
 “I want the strong tradition of pursuing music to live on, and I want to help other young students at Union find their way.”